The Appleton Post Crescent,

 Mr. and Mrs. Frank Ormondt of Madison spent the weekend with Jul.
 Barkow's.

 Adna Wagner, Chas.
-Fisher and son harlow made a trip to Marion Sunday.
+Fisher and son Harlow made a trip to Marion Sunday.

 Bert Allender and family of Oshkosh visited friends at Embarrass on Sunday and Monday.